OmniRoute — What is it?

 • Strength 1: Cost-effective AI inference through smart routing and fallbacks

-• Strength 3: Robust observability and analytics tools
+• Strength 3: Easy integration with OpenAI-compatible tools

 Limitations

-• Limitation 1: Limited information on performance metrics
+• Limitation 1: Limited information on performance and scalability

-• Limitation 2: Lack of detailed documentation on architecture and design patterns
+• Limitation 2: Lack of detailed documentation on architecture and design decisions

 Source: Synthesis of README, code structure and dependencies